 Extended opening hours are available for pre-bookable routine appointments.
 Only those patients who have booked an appointment will be seen and it is important that patients understand that we do not offer a ‘walk in’ service during extended hours.

-During this time the main Health Centre switchboard is closed and you will not be able to contact us directly by telephone.
+During this time you will not be able to contact us directly by telephone.
 An answer phone message gives instructions on how to access out of hours medical services.

-Our reception desk will be open for patients to collect prescriptions and letters/forms.
+Our reception desk is however open for patients to collect prescriptions and letters/forms.
 Patients coming in on a Saturday morning to pick up any paperwork should note that our desk will close at 11.00am

 Please contact us on our direct telephone number 01932 414248 during normal opening times.
 These visits are for patients who are housebound or too ill to attend the surgery.
 Please make requests for a home visit before 10.00am wherever possible.
 It will help if you can also give some information about your problem in order for the doctors to prioritise their phone calls and plan their rounds effectively.
 The doctor will telephone you first to ensure a home visit is required.